1ramkrishnan/1ramkrishnan/README.md

 -->
 [Project Payment link](https://www.buymeacoffee.com/NqdBnvU)

-✌️ " What we know is a drop, what we don't know is an ocean " -Isaac
+✌️ " What we know is a drop, what we don't know is an ocean " -Isaac.